The type of vehicle you own in Georgia can make a big difference in how much you pay for car insurance.

 SUVs with the cheapest car insurance costs in Georgia

-In Georgia, the Honda CR-V and Mini Cooper Countryman JCW are some of the most affordable SUVs to insure with an average six-month full coverage cost of $1,120 and $1,142 respectively.
-See the table below for the complete list of affordable SUVs to insure.
+The Honda CR-V and Mini Cooper Countryman JCW are the cheapest SUVs to insure in Georgia, with an average cost of $1,120 and $1,142 respectively for a six-month full coverage policy.
+The table below shows how the SUVs compare in terms of insurance rates.

 Vehicle model (SUV’s)Average six-month premium